 - June: Inform your college that you have received the scholarship.

-- September 1: First payment of 50% will arrive at your college.
+- September 1: Generally, full payment will arrive at your college unless otherwise notified.